letoram/durden/tools.md

 To enable, you should configure which effects you want for each slot by going to the normal <i>global/settings/tools/flair</i>.
-Some advanced effects also allow you to tune further, e.g. cloth physics or drag opacity.
+Some advanced effects also allow you to tune further, e.g. cloth physics, drag opacity or particle system intensity.

 The hide/destroy/create/minimize and drag effect targets are window- targeted actions.
 These can be set on or off via <i>global/tools/flair/window_effects=yes/no</i>.